- Parameters passed to the window to open

 - <Window name>: name (or name and full path) of window to open.

-- <Y>: Y-coordinate (in pixels) of window (in relation to the top left corner of screen or parent window).
+- <Y>: Y-coordinate (in pixels) of window (in relation to the upper-left corner of the screen or parent window).

-- <X>: X-coordinate (in pixels) of window (in relation to the top left corner of screen or parent window).
+- <X>: X-coordinate (in pixels) of window (in relation to the upper-left corner of the screen or parent window).